 About Mica

-The Mica group represents 37 phyllosilicate minerals that have a layered or platy texture.
+Mica is a naturally occurring silicate mineral, and the mica group represents 37 phyllosilicate minerals that have a layered or platy texture.
 The commercially important micas are muscovite and phlogopite.
 Mica’s possess perfect basal cleavage, allowing crystals to be split into very thin sheets that are tough and flexible.
 Mica sheets are also transparent to opaque, resilient, reflective, refractive, dielectric, chemically inert, insulating, lightweight, and hydrophilic.
 Mica also is stable when exposed to electricity, light, moisture, and extreme temperatures.

 Because of their perfect cleavage, flexibility and elasticity, infusibility, low thermal and electrical conductivity, and high dielectric strength, muscovite and phlogopite have found widespread application throughout industry , commerce and household goods.
 Mica provides an outstanding combination of chemical, physical, electrical, thermal and mechanical properties which cannot found in any other insulating product.
 Learn more about our industrial mica production capabilities below!